NodeSecure/cli/docs/cli/verify.md

 ## 📝 Command `verify`

-The `verify` command is used to verify the integrity and security of a specific package.
-This command checks the package against known vulnerabilities and integrity issues.
+The `verify` command performs a deep analysis of a specified NPM package.
+It provides advanced information about the files in the tarball, including details on potential threats, file integrity, and more.

 ## 📜 Syntax